 When metals prices are high, we are generally told that we should lower the cutoff grade.
 Our cutoff grade versus metal price formula tells us this is the correct thing do.
 Our grade-tonnage curve reaffirms this since we will now have more ounces of gold in the mineral reserve.

 But is lowering the cutoff grade really the right thing to do?

 Books have been written on the subject of cutoff grades where readers can get all kinds of detailed logic and calculations using Greek symbols (F = δV* − dV*/dT).
-Here is one well known book by Ken Lane that sells for $998 on Amazon the last time I checked.
-You can also download a 38-page abridged sample of this book at THIS LINKand the full version is available for $150 at the COMET Strategy web site.
+Here is one well known book by Ken Lane, available on Amazon HERE.

 Recently we have seen a trend of higher cash costs at operating mines when commodity prices are high.
 Why is this?